puetzp/pullconf/README.md

 ## Features

-As already mentioned the resource catalog of a client is compiled from TOML files that follow a certain syntax.
+As already mentioned the resources belonging to a client are compiled from StrictYAML files that follow a certain syntax.
 There are some features that allow you to manage your configuration effectively:

 - Resources can be collected into groups.
 A client can be a member of any number of groups.
 Clients inherit the resources defined in groups in addition to their own set of resources.
 The server prevents you from submitting ambiguous or invalid configuration and provides detailed error messages for conflict resolution.
 Meanwhile clients continue to be served with the most recent, valid configuration.
 - Variables can be defined per client and used throughout configuration files to substitute resource parameters.